moyano83/functional-programming-in-scala/README.md

 ### Designing an algebra, first

-The laws referred before usually have come after we designed the API and types, but now we’ll start with the algebra, including its laws, and decide on a representation later (known as _algebraic design_).
+The laws referred before usually have come after we designed the API and types, but now we'll start with the algebra, including its laws, and decide on a representation later (known as _algebraic design_).
 On this example we'll choose to design a library for parsers, focusing on its expressiveness.
 The library should generate parser errors if it receives an input it doesn't expect.
 A good and simple domain to start with is parsing various combinations of letters like "dsakjdjaks".
 Let's start with a simple parser for a letter: